coreboot/deguard/README.md

 This uses [CVE-2017-5705](https://www.intel.com/content/www/us/en/security-center/advisory/intel-sa-00086.html).

-It has been fixed by Intel in newer ME v11.x.x.x firmware releases, however ME11 hardware has no protection again downgrading the ME version by overwriting the SPI flash physically, thus we can downgrade to a vulnerable version.
+It has been fixed by Intel in newer ME v11.x.x.x firmware releases, however ME11 hardware has no protection against downgrading the ME version by overwriting the SPI flash physically, thus we can downgrade to a vulnerable version.

 After downgrade, we exploit the bup module of the vulnerable firmware, overwriting the copy of boot guard FPFs